viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 ## Debug Information

-If any component fails to appear when connecting to the robot in the Viam App, check the **LOGS** tab for potential errors.
+If any component fails to appear when connecting to the robot in the Viam app, check the **LOGS** tab for potential errors.

 ## Final Code